ONE Bank

-ONE Bank Limited (OBL) (ওয়ান ব্যাংক) is a private sector commercial bank in Bangladesh.
+ONE Bank PLC (OBPLC) (ওয়ান ব্যাংক) is a public limited commercial bank in Bangladesh.
 It is in the business of taking deposits from public through various saving schemes and lending the fund in various sectors at a higher margin.
 A.S.M.
-Shahidullah Khan is chairman and Md.
-Monzur Mofiz is the managing director of One Bank Limited.
+Shahidullah Khan is chairman and Mr. Shabbir Ahmed is the managing director of One Bank PLC.

 HRC Group Chairman, Sayeed Hossain Chowdhury, served as the chairman of the Bank before being removed by Bangladesh Bank for delinquent loans.